js-jslog/harpguru-scripts/mixolydian-on-pentaharp.md

 Add a first comment "I think the conclusion that for playing in major keys we might get the most value from an A tuned PentaHarp is espcially interesting.
 What do you think?"

+Ask Steve Baker whether he has a recomendation for backing tracks which would be allowed to be used by me.